Contact: Dr. Colin Gleason, email@example.com

 The Transportation Program is on the cutting edge of transportation technology, with multi-modal research and instruction covering such wide-ranging issues as transportation safety, intelligent transportation systems, human factors, freight movement, travel demand management, and traveler information centers.
 The multidisciplinary approach provides flexibility in designing both coursework and research activities, addressing a wide array of student desires and interests.
 The on-campus Transportation Center works with state, federal, and industrial agencies to promote research and education, and currently consists of four major research programs: the UMTC/Massachusetts Department of Transportation (MassDOT) Cooperative Transportation Research Program; the Regional Traveler Information Center (RTIC); the Baystate Roads Program (Local Technical Assistance Program); the Massachusetts Technical Assistance Program (MTAP); the UMass Traffic Research Safety Program (UMassSafe); and the USDOT University Transportation Center Initiative.
 A personalized approach to mentoring ensures that graduate students have a broad understanding of the technical and social elements of transportation and are well-prepared to pursue academic, research, government, or consulting careers.

-The Department of Civil & Environmental Engineering is happy to offer students majoring in the B.S.
+The Department of Civil & Environmental Engineering is happy to offer undergraduate students majoring in the B.S.
 Civil Engineering degree program at UMass Amherst the opportunity to apply for admission to an accelerated M.S. program.
-The program allows students to transfer up to 9 credits of graduate level coursework from their undergraduate years provided those credits are not used to satisfy bachelor’s degree requirements.
+The program allows students to transfer up to 12 credits of graduate level coursework (500 level and above) from their undergraduate years, up to 6 of those credits may be used to satisfy both undergraduate and graduate requirements.
 Application is made in the spring of junior year and admission is typically offered to students with GPA’s in the top 33% of their class, contingent upon completion of a full application and obtaining letters of recommendation from 2 CEE faculty members.
 Students who meet the GPA criterion will be invited to apply during the spring of junior year.
 Other students may inquire about application.
 The GRE exam requirement is waived for UMass Amherst CEE students applying to the accelerated M.S. program.
 Deadline to apply: January 2, 2021.